exaybachay-ak/IIS-Activity-Blinker/README.md

 The goal is to provide server administrators with a convenient representation of server health, to prompt further investigation when necessary.

-User experience should involve an applet to enter initial parameters, and then a small taskbar box will open that shows flashing requests and/or solid health/problem colors.
+User experience should involve an applet to enter initial parameters, and then a small taskbar box (or usb led device) will open that shows flashing requests and/or solid health/problem colors.